 Another option I looked into was faith-based health ministries.
 It fell onto my radar because a lot of my freelancer pals were raving about it.
 While it’s not technically health insurance, it is a pool of funds that you contribute to and then tap to pay for your medical bills.
 And there is something like a deductible which is called a "personal responsibility," and maximum eligibility amounts for certain types of expenses.
 Depending on the ministry, you either pay your bills and get reimbursed, or have the ministry handle the billing on your behalf.

 There were a lot of attractive things about these health ministries: The premiums are set based on the number of people on the plan, and you can opt into a tier that covers $125,000 or $1 million per incident.
-The rate is the same no matter where you live and how old you are, and you can’t be rejected if you have a pre-existing health condition (although pre-existing conditions may not be covered for the first year or so).
+The rate is the same no matter where you live and how old you are.
 This is a popular option for full-time RVers, as it’s not limited to state-specific coverage.
 You can submit a bill from any provider in all 50 states, and sometimes overseas.

 Besides an annual checkup and a few lab tests a year, I didn’t anticipate going to the doctor too frequently.
 However, I did want to have visits to the doctor and generic drugs covered with a co-pay, and not have to hit the deductible before my health coverage would kick in.
-I ultimately decided on a Silver level HMO plan, which had a monthly premium of $290.00.
+I ultimately decided on a silver-level HMO plan, which had a monthly premium of $290.

 I haven’t had many complaints with my plan and have stuck with the same one for the past few years.
 However, I’m not immune to the general anxiety and fear of millions of fellow Americans who get insurance through the Affordable Care Act.
-And depending what goes down with Trumpcare, I’ll definitely be spending more time exploring different options, including switching over to a PPO plan.
+And depending what goes down with Trumpcare, I’ll definitely be spending more time exploring different options.